 Penrith Panthers vs Parramatta Eels – Sunday afternoon – Panthers Stadium

-Gold Coast Titans vs Canberra Raiders – Sunday afternoon – Cbus Super Stadium
+Gold Coast Titans vs Canberra Raiders – Sunday night – Cbus Super Stadium

 Wally Lewis - round one selections (in bold)

 Note: tips from Wally will be published on Wednesday night or early Thursday morning.